 At 1218 S. Main, is the Velveteen Rabbit which gets great reviews for its craft cocktails and specialty beers.

 I just read about Esther’s Kitchen for seasonal Italian food and pasta on the Eater Las Vegas Heatmap.
-I will definitely try it on my last trip as it looks great.
+Located in The Arts District, I will definitely try it on my next trip as it looks great.
 1130 S. Casino Center Blvd.